Unraveling Misinformation Propagation in LLM Reasoning: Prompt Design

 \subsubsection{Factors of Effective Correction}

 We examine three correction behaviors (\Section~\ref{sec:main:setup:analysis}): no correction (N-Corr), factual correction (F-Corr), and nonfactual correction (NF-Corr), where factual and nonfactual correction belong to correction.
-We enforce correction behaviors at different positions of the reasoning steps by controlling the beginning assistant messages of local models. \ footnote {These settings are restricted to local models due to the need for fixing beginning tokens in the assistant messages.} Note that the system and user messages are the same as \Section~\ref{sec:appendix:prompt_design}.
+We enforce correction behaviors at different positions of the reasoning steps by controlling the beginning assistant messages of local models.\footnote{These settings are restricted to local models due to the need for fixing beginning tokens in the assistant messages.} Note that the system and user messages are the same as \Section~\ref{sec:appendix:prompt_design}.
 We only control the beginning of the assistant messages.

 \SmallHeading{Factual Correction (\texttt{F-Corr})} We steer the model by appending a sentence at the beginning of the output that identifies each erroneous equation and provides the corresponding ground-truth equation.
 The model then proceeds to generate the remaining output.
-The corresponding prompt is:
+The corresponding prompt is:\footnote{If there is only one correction, the correction sentencen will be ``\texttt{The given formula from the user contains a mistake / is correct.}''}